lextm/blog/_posts/2017/2017-9-25-tips-for-net-core-unit-testing.md

 ---
+description: This post is about tips for .NET Core unit testing with xUnit.net.
+excerpt_separator: <!--more-->
 layout: post
+permalink: /tips-for-net-core-unit-testing-92a8d123a17a
+tags: .net xunit
 title: Tips for .NET Core Unit Testing
-description: This post is about tips for .NET Core unit testing with xUnit.net.
-tags: .NET Visual-Studio macOS xUnit
-permalink: /tips-for-net-core-unit-testing-92a8d123a17a
-excerpt_separator: <!--more-->
 ---
 If you are managing an open source library for the community like I do, the introduction of .NET Core/.NET Standard is a bless and curse.
 Special care must be taken so as to make unit testing platform complete and issue free.
 Here I share some tips I learn from the process.
 <!--more-->